Lost-Empire-Entertainment/Elypso-engine/README.md

 These dates are not final and may change so check back here regularly to see updates.

-There documentation for the Engine will be found at the [website](https://elypsoengine.com) so please look there for information. this README file will only cover the very basics.
+The documentation for the Engine will be found at the [website](https://elypsoengine.com) so please look there for information, this README file will not cover how to install or use the engine.

 ---

-### Reporting a security vulnerability

-If you believe you have found a security vulnerability that may affect your computer negatively in any way then please follow the [Security Policy file](https://github.com/Lost-Empire-Entertainment/Elypso-engine/security/policy).

----

 ### False positives from Windows Security

 If this is your first time running the program then Windows may throw false positives like trojan or other "security threats".
 Follow [this Microsoft tutorial](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) to exclude the Hub, Engine and Game folders from Windows Security scans.

+---

+### Reporting a security vulnerability

+If you believe you have found a security vulnerability that may affect your computer negatively in any way then please follow the [Security Policy file](https://github.com/Lost-Empire-Entertainment/Elypso-engine/security/policy).

 ---